Menu

 There is no better quote to describe the importance of textile design that Marc Jacob’s, “Design is a series of creative choices- it’s a collaborative effort, an evolutionary process.
 You choose your fabrics depending upon what you want it to be… through the process, you realise what you want it to be.”
 The act of making something utterly personal and meaningful than what one wears is a rebellious and purposeful skill to have.

-From Year 7 to Year 9, Textiles, offered through the Art and Design encourages students to take creative risks, work hard for their outcomes, and build up their skills in a variety of materials to help them succeed.
+From Year 7 to Year 9, Textiles is offered through the Art and Design curriculum and it encourages students to take creative risks, work hard for their outcomes, and build up their skills in a variety of materials to help them succeed.
 The textiles staff come with a variety of skills, artistic training and knowledge that enable pupils to experience a varied and exciting curriculum.
-We want all pupils to have a unique and enriching experience of in making and manipulating fabrics; equipping them with the skills, techniques, knowledge and understanding to produce work to the best of their individual abilities.
+We want all pupils to have a unique and enriching experience in making and manipulating fabrics; equipping them with the skills, techniques, knowledge and understanding to produce work to the best of their individual abilities.

 Our subject area seeks to develop the following in all our students: